APENFT (NFT) Price Tops $0.0000

-APENFT (NFT) traded down 0.3% against the U.S. dollar during the 1 day period ending at 0:00 AM ET on May 25th.
-One APENFT token can currently be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-APENFT has a total market cap of $9.27 million and approximately $14.07 million worth of APENFT was traded on exchanges in the last day.
-In the last seven days, APENFT has traded 3.3% lower against the U.S. dollar.
+APENFT (NFT) traded 0.1% lower against the dollar during the 1-day period ending at 18:00 PM E.T. on June 1st.
+APENFT has a market cap of $9.04 million and $15.16 million worth of APENFT was traded on exchanges in the last 24 hours.
+Over the last seven days, APENFT has traded down 3% against the dollar.
+One APENFT token can now be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.